reymon359/how-to-live/advices/Offer your help/index.md

 ---
 name: 'Offer your help'
-Categories: ['Help', 'Happiness']
+Categories: ['Help', 'Happiness', 'Community', 'Relationships']
 ---
 # Offer your help

-Always offer to help others.
+Always try to offer to help others.
 Be there for them.

-If you really can do something to help someone, just do it.
+If you can do something to help someone, just do it.

-Help as much as you can, always taking care of yourself too.
-If you end up in a bad position, you will not be able to help anymore.
+Take care of yourself, too.
+It's not worth helping if you end up in a situation where you can not help anymore.

 Helping others will make you feel fulfilled and happier.

-When I help someone and see how they are better after something I did, that makes me feel really happy.

 ## Quotes